 \section{Capped Public Goods}

 Next we study the capped public goods setting, where we have a constraint $x_j \leq \text{cap}_j$ for each good $j \in M$.
-One may na\"ively attempt to add this constraint to \cref{eq:EG} maximizing Nash welfare, but this will not lead to a Lindahl equilibrium and not even to a core solution.
+One may na\"ively attempt to add this constraint to \cref{eq:EG} maximizing Nash welfare, but this will not lead to a Lindahl equilibrium and not even to a weak core solution.

-\begin{example}[Nash welfare optimum is not a Lindahl equilibrium] Consider the following instance: \footnote{This example is similar to a well-known instance in (indivisible) approval-based multi-winner voting where the PAV rule fails the core \citep{aziz2017ejr,peters2020welfarism,peters2025core}.}
+\begin{example}[Max Nash welfare is not Lindahl] Consider the following instance: \footnote{This example is similar to well-known instances in (indivisible) approval-based multi-winner voting where the PAV rule fails the core \citep{aziz2017ejr,peters2020welfarism,peters2025core}.}

 The allocation that maximizes Nash welfare subject to the cap constraints is $x = (3, 0, 0, 3)$.
 This allocation violates the weak core: consider the blocking coalition $S = \{1, 2\}$ and the objection $z = (3, 0.5, 0.5, 0)$ which gives each $i \in S$ a utility of $u_i(z) = 3.5$ which is strictly higher than $u_i(x) = 3$.
 Thus, by \Cref{prop:lindahl is core}, $x$ is not a Lindahl equilibrium.
-This is not an artefact of having zero-valuations; replacing 1s by 10 and 0s by 1 leads to the same situation. \end{example}
+This is not an artifact of having zero-valuations; replacing 1s by 10 and 0s by 1 leads to the same situation. \end{example}

 This failure of the Nash rule to extend to capped settings has been noted several times. \citet[Proposition 4.1]{suzuki2024maxflow} provide an example similar to the one above. \citet[Comment A.1]{garg2021markets} write that Lindahl equilibrium ``does not transform into a Fisher market''.
 While the Nash optimum fails the core, it can be shown that it satisfies a 2-approximation to it \citep[Corollary 3.5]{munagala2022coremultilinear}.